chrischristakis/ryflect/README.md

 - [x] Get markdown working
     - Should be on the fly, display what the markdown would look like as the user types
 - [x] save a html journal entry and a plaintext entry with no tags.
-- [ ] Handle errors on each page
+- [x] Handle errors on each page
     - For example, on verify email, decide what to do if verfication has expired.
 What do we display?
-- [ ] Do not let user go to create journal page if journal already exists, grey out button.
+- [x] If user plaintext cuts off an escaped character (since plaintext is escaped) we need to handle it appropriately.
-    - If they try to click it, give them a notif telling them they can only journal once a day, and the reset time.
+- [x] Do not let user go to create journal page if journal already exists, grey out button.
 - [ ] Start encrypting data
     - Put server secret key into config, and change it once a day on a cron.
     - Encrypt text into db (with dummy user key)